 In summary, we separated the vibrational sum frequency signal from the silica/water interface into Stern and diffuse layer contributions using the maximum entropy method, complementary heterodyne-detected second harmonic generation, and streaming potential measurements while appropriately accounting for phase matching and absorptive-dispersive mixing.
-The integrated SFG intensities reporting on the total amount of ordered water in the EDL exhibit a non-monotonic trend with a minimum at pH 4.
-Yet, ζ potential measurements at the same interface only decrease in magnitude with decreasing pH.
-Since the ζ potentials are responsible for aligning the diffuse layer water molecules, the non-monotonic trend observed by SFG was identified to originate from the interplay of Stern layer water molecules in tight and loosely Hbonded networks.
-The maximum entropy method was used with error phases determined from previous phase-sensitive SFG and complementary heterodyned SHG experiments to retrieve the complex SFG spectra from the measured intensities, for which the imaginary component reports on the absolute molecular orientation for the various Stern layer water dipole populations.
-The Stern layer spectra were then obtained by coupling our recently determined $\chi^{(3)}$ spectrum54 to the measured ζ potentials and subtracting the resulting diffuse layer spectra from the total complex spectra derived from the maximum entropy method.
+The integrated SFG intensities reporting on the total amount of ordered water in the EDL exhibited a non-monotonic trend with a minimum at pH 4.
+Yet, $\zeta$ potential measurements at the same interface only decreased in magnitude with decreasing pH.
+Since the $\zeta$ potentials are responsible for aligning the diffuse layer water molecules, the non-monotonic trend observed by SFG was identified to originate from Stern layer water molecules in tight and loosely H-bonded networks.
+The maximum entropy method was used with error phases determined from previous phase-sensitive SFG and complementary heterodyne-detected SHG experiments to retrieve the complex SFG spectra from the measured intensities, for which the imaginary component reports on the net absolute molecular orientation of the EDL water structure.
+The Stern layer spectra, $\chi_S^{(2)}$ , were then obtained by coupling our recently determined $\chi^{(3)}$ spectrum to the measured $\zeta$ potentials and subtracting the resulting diffuse layer spectra, $\chi{DL}^{(2)}$ , from the total complex spectra, $\chi{total}^{(2)}$ , derived from the maximum entropy method.

-The imaginary parts of the Stern layer spectra exhibit a flip in sign upon decreasing the pH from 10 to pH 2, particularly for water molecules in the tight H-bond network (stretching frequencies <3300 cm-1).
-The minimum in structural order occurs at pH 6 at this salt concentration of 50 mM, which suggests that at this pH the surface is deprotonated enough to generate a surface electric field that disrupts neutral silanol sites from interacting with hydrogen bond acceptors.
-However, the low density of siloxides at this pH does not allow for much interaction with water hydrogen-bond donors.
-At higher pH, the latter population begins to dominate at low wavenumber.
+The imaginary parts of the Stern layer spectra exhibited a flip in sign upon decreasing the pH from 10 to pH 2, particularly for water molecules in the tight H-bond network (stretching frequencies <3300 cm-1).
+The minimum structural order occurred at pH 6 at this salt concentration of 50 mM, while the maximum structural order occurred at pH 2 and pH 10.
+The change in $Im\chi_S^{(2)}$ with respect to pH did not linearly follow the charge density calculated from the zeta potentials.
+Furthermore, the lineshape changes were larger than would be expected for a surface that maintains ~80% SiOH sites throughout the entire pH range studied.
+These results hint at further complexity to the behaviour of the Stern layer waters in relation to charge density.